laro/Cilia/README.md

   as well as [Cone](https://cone.jondgoodwin.com/) and many others `¯\_(ツ)_/¯`.
     - "Cilia" signals something in between [C](https://en.wikipedia.org/wiki/C_(programming_language))/[C++](https://en.wikipedia.org/wiki/C%2B%2B) and [Julia](https://julialang.org)
       (so maybe I could add some more of Julias interesting features to this wish list).
+- Cilia is, in my opinion, a collection of quite obvious ideas, but tastes and opinions differ:
+    - Carbon is based on the same basic idea, a new syntax with C++ interoperability, but with a syntax more resembling Rust than C++.
+That is something I neither expected nor would prefer.
+      ```
+      fn PrintTotalArea(circles: Slice (Circle)) {
+          var area: f32 = 0;
+          for (c: Circle in circles) {
+              area += Math.Pi * c.r * c.r;
+          }
+          Print("Total area: {0}", area);
+      ｝
+      ```
+    - Cpp2 ("C++ syntax 2") seems to be a fully backwards compatible syntax, inheriting all of C++'s properties and therefore inheriting (at least some of) its pitfalls:
+        - Integral promotions,
+        - implicit narrowing conversions,
+        - operator precedence, etc.

 ## C++ Language Family